E4School/cis-110/learning-goals.md

 - Discuss why blogs were considered a disruptive technology
 - Explain how Wikipedia articles are written and edited
 - Discuss the pros and cons of Webmail and local mail
-- Explain the difference between IMAP and POP
 - List the elements that constitute an online identity
 - List four techniques for dealing with cyberbullies
 - Analyze the ethical implications of data collection by social media platforms